groakat/AudioTagger/README.md

-##Detailed Windows Install Instructions
+##Detailed Install Instructions

+You need to

+* download anaconda
+* install the dependencies
+* install the AudioTagger

+### Downloading Anaconda

-Install anaconda 32bit or 64bit depending on your machine (if you have the Enthought distro remove it) Click the boxes that say
+On any system, install anaconda 64bit (if possible, otherwise use 32bit and install the dependencies by hand).
+If you have the Enthought distro remove it.
+Click the boxes that say

 1. Add to system path and variables
 2. Register anaconda as the system Python 2.7

+### Installing dependencies

+If you have **Windows 64 bit** (all newer versions) or **OSX**, follow the instructions in the section "Installing dependencies using Conda (Windows 64bit or OSX)" and then continue with "Installing github and audioTagger".

+If you have **Windows 32 bit** or **Linux**, follow the instructions in the section "Installing dependencies manually (Linux, Windows 32bit)" and then continue with "Installing github and audioTagger".

-### Installing dependencies using Conda
+#### Installing dependencies using Conda (Windows 64bit or OSX)

-If you have windows 64 bit (all newer versions), you can install all dependencies within anaconda by following the following steps (then continue with the github part below):
+If you have **Windows 64 bit** (all newer versions) or **OSX**, you can install all dependencies within anaconda by following the following steps (then continue with the github part below):

 Open a command window (Click the start button and type cmd) In the command window type